Way back in history:

 Dore got into a "fencing" incident, Sprog Bennet got into a fist fight

-Britain to build a kart (UK kart history is a real hotbed of competing "firsts"), and his design
+Britain to build a kart (UK kart history is a hotbed of competing "firsts" and I am staying out of it), and his design

 #188, a skilled engineer from Leamington Spa who not only built